 The two colossal holy-water stoups, which stand on either side of the nave of St Peter's Basilica, give a good sense of the sheer size of the church.
 The four cherubs that hold up the two stoups are each six feet tall.

-The stoups (acquasentiere), which take the form of elaborately ornate shells, were commissioned by Pope Benedict XIII (r.
+The holy-water stoups (acquasentiere), which take the form of elaborately ornate shells, were commissioned by Pope Benedict XIII (r.
 1724-30) and designed by Agostino Cornacchini (1686-1754).
-The stoups of yellow Siena marble are the work of Giuseppe Lirone, while the chubby cherubs were carved by Francesco Moderati and Giovanni Battista de Rossi.
+The shells of yellow marble are the work of Giuseppe Lirone, while the chubby cherubs were carved by Francesco Moderati and Giovanni Battista de Rossi.

 Blogging about Rome: